Phillip Citroën is an intellectual property Of Counsel in the Litigation department in the firm's Washington, D.C. office.

 American Intellectual Property Law Association

 Elm 3DS Innovations, LLC v.
 Samsung Electronics Co., Ltd. (D. Del.).
-Representation of Samsung in a patent infringement case and IPRs involving 3D semiconductor technology.
+Representation of Samsung in a patent infringement case, IPRs and Federal Circuit appeals involving 3D semiconductor technology.

 Advanced Marketing Systems, LLC v.
 Walgreen Co.
 (E.D.
 Tex.).
-Representation of Walgreen in a patent infringement case and CBMs involving electronic couponing technology.
+Representation of Walgreen in a patent infringement case, CBMs, and Federal Circuit appeals involving electronic couponing technology.

 Certain Digital Media Devices, Including Televisions, Blu-Ray Disc Players, Home Theater Systems, Tablets and Mobile Phones, Components Thereof and Associated Software, 337-TA-882 (ITC).
 Represented LG in a patent infringement case involving digital media technology and location-based services technology.